NYF’s Ongoing COVID Response: We’ve Launched 50 Access to Education Centers!

 We’ve built momentum with this incredible program, and we’re hoping to grow as much as we can in the coming months.

-Each learning center costs $1,000 to establish and can serve 100 students or more.
+Each learning center in our Access to Education program costs $1,000 to establish and can serve 100 students or more.
 Please help us provide these vital opportunities to children in rural Nepal by making your loving donation here.

 Som Paneru, President